insinfo/pg8000/README.md

 - [x] utf8
 - [x] ascii

-## creating a connection With SSL and executing a simple select
+## Creating a connection with SSL and executing a simple select
 ```dart
     var sslContext = SslContext.createDefaultContext();